 Do you shut down, lash out, criticize, get defensive, self-righteous or just plain ugly in the face of conflict?

-Conflict coaching is a one-on-one process defined as a set of skills and strategies used to support peoples’ ability to creatively engage in, manage, grow from, or productively resolve conflict.
-Unlike training or consulting, the role of the conflict coach is to ask powerful questions such that the client generates their own insights, solutions and action steps.
+Communication coaching is a one-on-one process learning skills and strategies used to support peoples’ ability to creatively engage in, manage, grow from, or productively resolve conflict.
+Unlike training or consulting, the role of the coach is to ask powerful questions such that the client generates their own insights, solutions and action steps.

-People, particularly those in leadership positions who deal with conflict on a regular basis, use conflict coaching to develop a wider understanding of conflict dynamics and of their own behavior and “hot buttons” in conflict situations.
-They work to address patterns in their behavior and to develop new strategies for dealing with conflict.
+People use communication coaching to develop a wider understanding of conflict dynamics and of their own behavior and “hot buttons” in conflict situations.
+They work to address patterns in their behavior and to develop new strategies for dealing with difficult topics and people.

 Conflict coaching can be useful in a variety of circumstances such as:

 Communication coaching can also be useful for cultivating your capacity to speak up when it matters most and navigate sensitive conversations such as: